ecscioni/ecscioni/README.md

 - If it’s not in a repo, it’s a rumor.

 ## Currently Learning
-Studying at Fontys University of Applied Sciences—Department of Optimistic Debugging and Machine-Shaped Learning.
+Studying at Fontys University of Applied Sciences Department of Optimistic Debugging and Machine-Shaped Learning.
 Focus: statistically validated guesswork and artisanal tensors.
 Building tiny things that fail loudly and then behave.

 - Python programming: small tools, cleaner functions, fewer print-based investigations.